-The Company does not generate any revenue from operations and does not have sufficient capital to meet the requirements for its administrative overhead and maintaining its mineral interests.
-For the foreseeable future, the Company will need to raise capital, either privately or in the equity markets, to provide working capital and to finance its mineral property activities which it anticipates will be completed through its proposed IPO (see Events After the Reporting Period and Outlook).
+The Company's cash flow increased by \$361,223 as a result of the above.
+However, the Company does not generate any revenue from operations and does not have sufficient capital to meet the requirements for its administrative overhead and maintaining its mineral interests.
+For the foreseeable future, the Company will need to raise capital, either privately or in the equity markets, to provide working capital and to finance its mineral property activities.
 There can be no assurance that the Company will be able to obtain adequate future financing.
 Failure to do so could result in delay or indefinite postponement of further exploration and reduction or termination of operations.